 On this page you will find all kinds of information about wooden water pumps, the craftsmanship in making such a pump and piercing wooden trunks lengthwise.
 In the spring of 2019, the MOT conducted a unique experiment, of which you can view a lot of images here.
 Faro published an article about it in their magazine.
 Together with woodworkers Luc Verachtert and Mathijs Huyghebaert, we manufactured a wooden water pump from an oak tree trunk using original hand tools.
-Film footage of the entire process will be released here and on the MOT's YouTube channel shortly.
+Film footage of the entire process are released here and on the MOT's YouTube channel.

 We placed the finished pump in the moat of the Prinsenkasteel awaiting a definitive location in a water well at the Guldendal.
 Visitors of the museum can test the pump and see and feel how it functions at first hand, quite a unique opportunity!
 Due to the frequent use, the pump remains wet so that the trunk does not dry out, tear and leak.
 To protect the pump from the summer sun, a roof was built with wooden shingles.